bbbdragon/python-pype-lang/README.md

 pype(dctLS,value_multiply) <=> [20000,30,50,10]
 ```
+Right now I am deprecating this feature, as it tends to clutter your code.

 ## Pype Helpers

 `pype.helpers` is a module containing many helpful operations on lists and dictionaries.
 We have already seen `dct_values` and `tup_dct`, but there are several others that are useful, only a few of which we will cover here (most of the functions are one-liners, so you can just browse the code to learn all of them).